Heminger comes from a place name. The roots of this Scottish place name; however date back to the great movement of the Norse Vikings

 Notable amongst the Clan

 from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Heminger Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in...
+Another 62 words (4 lines of text) are included under the topic Early Heminger Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heminger family to the New World and Oceana